erinmann12/javascript-challenge/README.md

 First we created a basic HTML web page to display the data.
 Next, we used the UFO dataset that was in the form of an array of JavaScript objects to write code that appends a table to the web page and adds new rows of data for each UFO sighting.

-In the final step, we used a date form in the HTML document to write JavaScript cod that will listen for events and search through the date/time column to find rows that match user input.
+In the final step, we used a date form in the HTML document to write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.

 The languages we used for the project were JavaScript, HTML, CSS, and D3.js.